Military budget of the United States: Budget for FY2026

+FY2027 budget proposal

+In 2026, the Trump administration put forward a proposed United States defense budget for fiscal year 2027 of around $1.5 trillion, marking a noticeable increase compared to previous years.
+According to official budget documents and reporting by major news outlets, the plan includes expanded funding for naval construction, missile defense systems, artificial intelligence integration, and other advanced military technologies as part of a wider effort to modernize the U.S. armed forces.
+The proposal has been described as one of the largest defense budget requests in modern U.S. history, with estimates suggesting an increase of roughly 40 percent compared to the previous fiscal year.
+Analysts say the request reflects a focus on strengthening military capabilities and expanding the defense industrial base amid rising geopolitical tensions.
+U.S. national security appropriations documents indicate that defense spending also includes security assistance to allies such as Israel within broader congressional funding frameworks.

 Budget for FY2025

 As of 11 March 2024 the US Department of Defense fiscal year 2025 (FY2025) budget request was $849.8 billion.
 (Note: FY2025) On 20 December 2024 the House approved a Continuing Resolution to fund DoD and DoE operations at the FY2024 levels until 14 March 2025, at which time the Appropriations process for the NDAA is to be revisited by the 119th Congress.
 On 21 December 2024 the Senate approved the Continuing Resolution for President Biden's signature into law.

 Budget for FY2024

 As of 10 March 2023 the fiscal year 2024 (FY2024) presidential budget request was $842 billion.
 (Note: FY2024 agreement was reached Saturday 27 May 2023.
 The Senate agreed to the debt ceiling arrangement for 2023-2025 on 2 June 2023.)
 In January 2023 Treasury Secretary Janet Yellen announced the US government would hit its $31.4 trillion debt ceiling on 19 January 2023; the date on which the US government would no longer be able to use extraordinary measures such as issuance of Treasury securities is estimated to be in June 2023.
 On 3 June 2023, the debt ceiling was suspended until 2025.
 The $886 billion National Defense Authorization Act is facing reconciliation of the House and Senate bills after passing both houses 27 July 2023; the conferees have to be chosen, next.
-As of September 2023, a Continuing resolution is needed to prevent a Government shutdown.
+As of September 2023, a continuing resolution is needed to prevent a government shutdown.
 A shutdown was avoided on 30 September for 45 days (until 17 November 2023), with passage of the NDAA on 14 December 2023.
 The Senate will next undertake negotiations on supplemental spending for 2024.
 A government shutdown was averted on 23 March 2024 with the signing of a $1.2 trillion bill to cover FY2024.